-Using Adobe Photoshop, In Design, and Illustrator to create logos and layouts, students will learn how to color, shape, line, and texture come together to make compelling graphics and how to incorporate their designs into websites.
+Using Adobe Photoshop, In Design, and Illustrator to create logos and layouts, students will learn how color, shape, line, and texture come together to make compelling graphics and how to incorporate their designs into websites.
 As a project based course, students will work to create real world examples of business cards, logos, magazine layouts, posters and websites on their journey to become successful graphic artists.

-Prerequisite: Introduction to Digital Photography, Introduction to Art (Intro to Drawing and Painting) or Introduction to Digital Art.
+Prerequisite: Introduction to Digital Photography, Introduction to Art or Introduction to Digital Art.

-887-INTRODUCTION TO DIGITAL PHOTOGRAPHY (1⁄2 credit)
+887-INTRODUCTION TO DIGITAL PHOTOGRAPHY (1/2 credit)